Types of Financial Aid

 The Higher Education Legislative Plan for Needy Students (HELP) is available for freshmen, sophomores, juniors, and seniors--who have been a state of Mississippi resident for at least two years, maintained at least a 2.5 GPA on a 4.0 scale, have scored at least 20 on the national ACT, and met specific high school core curriculum and income limitations.
 This application is to be completed annually on-line at https://www.msfinancialaid.org.
 Application deadline is March 31 of each year.
 You may also view complete eligibility requirements and other information on this site.

 This is a Campus-Monitored Work-Study Program which offers on-campus jobs for students who do not qualify for federal work-study.
 To apply for work study a student must complete the Free Application for Federal Aid (FAFSA).
 Students are paid monthly.
 The availability of jobs depends on funds available, student skills, and needs of campus departments.

 The Office of Financial Aid posts all Scholarships.
+For scholarship information, click here.
 For more information on deadlines and any other questions, you may contact the Office Financial Aid at 662-685-4771 (Ext.
-141) or email@example.com.
+141) or firstname.lastname@example.org.